 Fascia is, however, subject to creep over time, a finding called ‘locked long’.
 When fascia is subject to abnormal loads over months and years, it will start to lengthen.
 A good example is the sway back we see in some elderly horses.

 We learned about the difference between small hysteresis and big hysteresis, and how different breeds of horses will have fascia adapted to their specific function.
-It is important that we recognise the energy storage capacity of the fascia in the patient in front of us, and how it will impact that patient’s movement, efficiency, speed and risk of injury.
+We must recognise the energy storage capacity of the fascia in the patient in front of us, and how it will impact that patient’s movement, efficiency, speed and risk of injury.

 And most importantly, every animal should be moving every joint and muscle through a full range of motion at least every third day, in a controlled manner.
 When we have control over the nervous system, we have control over the myofascial system.